-But the difference in speed is much smaller than the blink rate (100~150ms on average), and I think the UX experience is more important than the arithmetic value.
+But the difference in speed is much smaller than the blink rate (100~150ms on average), and I think the UX experience is more critical than the arithmetic value.

-As you can see in the video above, scrolling shows that the element to be printed is being rebuilt in the table.
-There are also flickering phenomenon when scrolling quickly.
+As you can see in the video above, scrolling shows that the printed element is being rebuilt in the table.
+There is also a flickering phenomenon when scrolling quickly.
 This is because browsers such as IE do not direct the landing as the wheel is scrolled, but instead perform a throttled process to solve the slow scrolling issue.

 So how is the DataGrid made in React any different?

-React finds and changes each part of the DOM to be changed every time it scrolls.
-Developing with React allows the user to feel that the data is changing more naturally and smoothly since the structure of the DOM doesn’t change, and only the contents or attributes change.
+React finds and changes each part of the DOM to be replaced every time it scrolls.
+Developing with React allows the user to feel that the data is changing naturally and smoothly since the structure of the DOM doesn’t change, and only the contents or attributes change.

 Since the developer does not directly control the speed of which React’s render function runs, there is no need to worry about frequent changes in the data.

 React is already being used in many global services, so many people around the world have been testing it.
-Even though we haven’t met them personally, we are sure that the react development teams are using so many resources for their project.
+Even though we haven’t met them personally, we are sure that the react development teams are using so many resources.

 Solution 3.
 Improving Error Reports